freenode/web-7.0/content/kb/connect/chat.md

 ### Verifying Tor TLS connections

-**A Tor hidden service name securely identifies the service you are connecting to.
-Verifying the TLS server certificate is strickly-speaking unnecessary while using the hidden service.** Nonetheless the following methods can be used to verify the hidden service's TLS server certificate.
+A Tor hidden service name securely identifies the service you are connecting to.
+Verifying the TLS server certificate is strickly-speaking unnecessary while using the hidden service.
+Nonetheless the following methods can be used to verify the hidden service's TLS server certificate.

-The best way to ensure the TLS server-side certificate successfully validates is to add the following fragment to your `torrc` configuration file and configure your client to connect to `zettel.freenode.net`.
+The best way to ensure the TLS server-side certificate successfully validates is to add the following fragment to your `torrc` configuration file and configure your client to connect to `zettel.freenode.net` via Tor.
 The TLS server certificate used by the hidden service will validate using this hostname.

     # torrc snippet:
     MapAddress zettel.freenode.net ajnvpgl6prmkb7yktvue6im5wiedlz2w32uhcwaamdiecdrfpwwgnlqd.onion